A Treatable Condition as I Found Out Myself

 Typically, if the child is motivated, Dr. Lazarus meets with the patient once or twice.
 The patient uses age-appropriate visual imagery to get rid of the wart.
 In a multi-center clinical study, this treatment was shown to be at least as effective as over-the-counter medication.
 Often, the warts go away within a few weeks.

-Felt et al. pulished a paper in the American Journal of Clinical Hypnosis in which they found that the results from hypnosis were equal to or better than those of over the counter medications.
+*Felt et al. published a paper in the American Journal of Clinical Hypnosis in which they found that.
 (Felt, B.T., Hall, H., Olness, K.N., Schmidt, W., Kohen, D., et al. Wart Regression in Children: Comparison of Relaxation-Imagery to Topical Treatment and Equal Time Interventions.
 Am J Clin Hypn.
 41:2, October 1998: 130-137.)